scholtzm/vapor/docs/EVENTS.md

 * `error` - An `Error` object.

 This event is emitted when we get disconnected either by Steam servers going down or because of a login error.
+Not handling this event will result in Vapor crashing.

 Error properties:
 * `eresult` - Value corresponding to Steam's EResult enum.